webx-plus/WebX-Specification/docs/lua/legacy/globals/fetch.md

 ```

 ## Inputs

 - Options
-  - URL - if to get the first or all ocurrences
+  - URL - if to get the first or all occurrences
-  - Method - if to get the first or all ocurrences
+  - Method - if to get the first or all occurrences
-  - Headers - if to get the first or all ocurrences
+  - Headers - if to get the first or all occurrences
-  - Body - if to get the first or all ocurrences
+  - Body - if to get the first or all occurrences

 ## Return

 String or Table (JSON/Object like structure) depending on the response of the fetch.

 ## Support